Individual Counseling

 Bible Verses about Forgiveness: The Wonder of Being Forgiven

 In this article, we'll consider several Bible verses about forgiveness and what it means to forgive and be forgiven.
 Forgiveness is a hard thing for many to imagine.
 Holding grudges, and keeping a record of slights, big or small, real or perceived, is the natural tendency of humans.
 It is a tendency based on self-preservation.
 When trauma and hurt have occurred, the instinct toward self-preservation is heightened.
 So why should you practice forgiving the pains that others have caused you?
 Bible Verses about Forgiveness Who benefits from forgiveness?
 The answer may surprise you, but it is not the forgiven party, but rather the one doing the forgiving.
 There may even be times where the forgiven person has no idea that they hurt you in the first place.
 Forgiveness will ultimately have a much deeper impact on you.
 You will experience peace of mind and heart.
 You will be able to set boundaries with toxic people.
 You will have grace for mistakes.
 You will be patient when things become complicated.
 Then Peter came to Jesus and asked, “Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?”
 Jesus answered, “I tell you, not seven times, but seventy-seven times. – Matthew 18:21-22, NIV This practice of forgiveness is not often a once-and-done experience.
 You may need to search your heart and do so repeatedly.
 By bringing it to God you become more aware of his great mercy and forgiveness toward you.
+Valencia Christian Counseling can help guide you through the journey of forgiveness, offering biblical wisdom and support.
 Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you. – Colossians 3:13, NIV Do you need it?
-The short answer is YES.
-The longer answer is you probably don’t even know all the things for which you [...]
+The short answer [...]

 Comments Off on Bible Verses about Forgiveness: The Wonder of Being Forgiven